Combine classic chocolate cake with your favorite guilty pleasure in this Cookie Dough Cake!

 Notes & tips for this Cookie Dough Cake:

 - You can use hot water instead of hot coffee in the cake batter.
-The coffee helps to enhance the chocolate flavour, but it tastes just as good using hot water instead.
+The coffee helps to enhance the chocolate flavor, but it tastes just as good using hot water instead.

 - For the ganache, I let mine set overnight (with plastic wrap placed directly on the surface).
 It will be too thick at this point, so I microwave it for 10 secs and stir it until it’s the right consistency.